 Taking Coles Group Ltd (ASX: COL) as an example, the share price at the start of 2020 was $16.15, with a trailing EPS of 89 cents.
 Therefore, the P/E ratio is calculated as follows:

 When rounded, this can be expressed as a ratio of 18.2x.
 Or, put another way, investors paid around $18.20 for every dollar earned (based on the previous year).
 This number is particularly useful in determining the value of Coles stock when compared with other operators in the same industry group.

-Absolute vs. relative P/E
+Absolute vs relative P/E

-You may also come across references to absolute and relative P/E. The absolute ratio is calculated in the usual fashion detailed above (based on the current EPS), whereas relative P/E compares against a benchmark of past ratios across a particular time frame, such as 5 or 10 years.
+You may also come across references to absolute and relative P/E. The absolute ratio is calculated in the usual fashion detailed above (based on the current EPS), whereas relative P/E compares against a benchmark of past ratios over a particular time frame, such as 5 or 10 years.

-P/E ratio limitations and other possible considerations
+P/E ratio limitations and other considerations

-It is particularly beneficial when comparing companies within a particular industry.
-However, it is not an absolute measure that can be used to effectively compare across different sectors, such as how investment in a retail company stacks up against particular finance stock.
+It is particularly beneficial when comparing companies within the same industry.
+However, it is not an absolute measure that can be used to effectively compare shares across different sectors.
+For example, you wouldn’t compare the P/E ratio of a retail share against a finance share.
 Similarly, P/E does not effectively deal with companies that are not profitable.

-The P/E ratio has many applications for investors, companies, and analysts, but it is important to have a strong understanding of what it means and how it is used in order to get the best use out of it.
+The P/E ratio has many applications for investors, companies, and analysts, but it is important to have a strong understanding of what it means and how it can be used to help you assess a company’s performance.

-When employed correctly, it can provide very meaningful insight into stock value.
+When employed correctly, it can provide a very meaningful insight into stock value.
 It is certainly not the only metric of its kind, but it is one of the most important and widely used.